penmasters/zabbix-book/how-to-rules-for-writing.md

-# Some guidlines when writing chapters
+# Some guidelines when writing chapters

 1. Always start with # followed by the name of the chapter.